lastingParadox/ff-site/archive-to-markdown/md/ff2/ff2.md

 **Bagelwrecker** _(21-Jul-18 06:15 PM)_

-> Your emperor is also a faggot.
+> Your emperor is also a sleazeball.
 > I'll gas him.

 **RPretribution** _(21-Jul-18 06:15 PM)_